mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Deal 3 damage to your General to draw a card.

 name:     Oblivion Sickle<br>
-text:     Whenever your General destroys an enemy, turn that space into **Exhuming Sand**.
+text:     Whenever your General destroys an enemy, turn that space into Exhuming Sand.

 name:     Rae<br>
 text:     **Dying Wish**: **Dispel** the nearest enemy minion.